 Benefit #1: It dares you to grow

 The only way you can grow is when you learn how.
 You need to read those lines, characters, and squiggles until they become stories and meaningful narrations.
 And let’s not forget, reading is to mind what exercise is to the body.
 Even scientific studies claim that reading makes you smarter and improves blood flow to your brain.
 They also say that reading stimulates your mind and can even slow the progress of Alzheimer’s and Dementia.
-Reading, like solving puzzles and playing games like chess, has been found to be helpful with cognitive stimulation.
+Reading, like solving puzzles and playing games like chess, is helpful with cognitive stimulation.

 Benefit #2: It helps you be more creative and open-minded